-The rights referred to in this paragraph shall be exercised in accordance with the laws and regulations of the receiving State, provided, however, that the said laws and regulations shall not be deemed to invalidate these rights.
+The rights referred to in paragraph 3 of this article shall be exercised in accordance with the laws and regulations of the receiving State, with the proviso, however, that the said laws and regulations shall not invalidate these rights.

-- Article 38.
-1. A consular officer shall be entitled to extend any kind of assistance and aid to a vessel of the sending State in the ports or the territorial or inland waters of the receiving State. - 2.
+- Article 37.
+1. A consular officer shall be entitled to extend any kind of aid and assistance to a vessel of the sending State in the ports or the territorial or internal waters of the receiving State. - 2.
 A consular officer may proceed on board the vessel, and the master and members of the crew of the vessel may communicate with a consular officer, as soon as the vessel has received pratique. - 3.
 A consular officer may request assistance from the competent authorities of the receiving State on any matters relating to the performance of his functions with respect to vessels of the sending State and the master and members of the crew of such vessels.

-Article 39.
+Article 38.
 A consular officer shall be entitled: